geekusa/SA-matched/README.md

 ###**1: Using a lookup to free form search then find out what matched**

 `* [|inputlookup ransomware_variants|rename variant as search|format]|table _time _raw|matched csv="/opt/splunk/etc/system/lookups/ransomware_variants.csv"`

+### Support
+Support will be provided through Splunkbase